spencermountain/spacetime-holiday/README.md

 This library tries its best to reconcile them.

 if it finds a date, it returns a [spacetime](https://github.com/spencermountain/spacetime) object.

+to conserve filesize of your build, **spacetime** is a peerDependency, so must be installed separately:

+`npm i spacetime`

 `npm i spacetime-holiday`